How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

-With a plan and guide, it’s much easier to begin a blog!
-Learn how to start a blog (in 2024) and make money.
-You’ve been eyeing starting a blog for a specific niche or a blog that promotes your business… but you just don’t know how to start blogging with a self-hosted site.
+You’ve been eyeing starting a blog for a specific niche or a blog that promotes your business… but you just don’t know how to start blogging with a self-hosted WordPress website.

-In this ultimate guide, you’ll learn how to start a blog as a business, with these steps:
+In this ultimate guide, you’ll learn how to start a blog with these steps:

 1. How to choose a blog niche